Dewa 19: 2000-2011: blockbuster success and disbanded

 In 2007, Tyo Nugros left Dewa 19 due to a leg injury that left him unable to play drums.
 He was replaced by Agung Yudha.

 Dewa 19 held large-scale concerts in five cities in Malaysia, namely: Kota Kinabalu, Kuching, Johor Bahru, Penang and Kuala Lumpur during December 2007.
 Dewa then performed a concert at the State Stadium, Kuala Lumpur.
 Dewa 19 made a musical history in Malaysia where a band performed in five major cities in Malaysia in a month.
-In this concert Dewa 19 took a number of top Malaysian singers including Ella and Sheila Majid.
+In this concert, Dewa 19 took a number of top Malaysian singers including Ella and Sheila Majid.

 In 2011, Ahmad Dhani announced Elfonda 'Once' Mekel has left the band on January 19.
 Dhani auditioned many singers for lead singer, the strongest candidate was Judika Sihotang, the runner-up winner of 2005 Indonesian Idol singing contest, who was later put into Dhani's side project Mahadewa.
-Answering rumours that the band had broken up Ahmad Dhani stated that Dewa 19 is currently disbanded, but hasn't permanently broken up.
+Answering rumors that the band had broken up Ahmad Dhani stated that Dewa 19 is currently disbanded, but hasn't permanently broken up.